 A refusal to connect may be the result of one of these problems:

-If no user accounts are recognized, then clear the default super administrator account password using the button on the PDXpert Application Server console.
+If none of the user accounts are known, then clear the super administrator account password using the button on the PDXpert Application Server console.
 The super administrator can then log in to clear all account passwords using the menu command.

 The server machine name is incorrect, or the server's DNS machine name is not recognized, or the server's original IP address has changed: Your server's machine name (like MYSERVER) must exist, and be mapped into a useful IP address (like 192.168.1.47).
 If you're having trouble connecting to a named server computer, try entering the server machine's IP address into the Server computer's machine name text box.
 If this is successful, then your DNS server isn't reliably resolving the machine name to IP address.